-A bankruptcy exemption allows you to keep certain properties and assets safe in bankruptcy, such as a car, professional tools, clothes, and retirement accounts.
-If an asset is exempt from bankruptcy, you no longer have to worry about a bankruptcy trustee taking and selling your properties for your creditor.
+A bankruptcy exemption is a law that allows you to keep certain property and assets safe in bankruptcy, such as a car, professional tools, clothes, and retirement accounts.
+If an asset is exempt from bankruptcy, you no longer have to worry about a bankruptcy trustee taking and selling that asset to pay your creditor.

 Know more about bankruptcy exemptions by connecting with a reliable Portland bankruptcy attorney.
 To know more about Oregon bankruptcy exemtions, reach out to us by scheduling a consultation with our Oregon bankruptcy attorney or call us at 503-852-9047.

 An Overview of the Bankruptcy Procedure

 Being in serious debt is a big problem, and filing for bankruptcy may be the best way to “hit the reset button” and rebuild your financial future.
-Depending on the specific circumstance of the bankrupt individual, filing for bankruptcy can help stop foreclosure, repossession, and wage garnishment.
+Depending on the specific circumstances, filing for bankruptcy can help stop foreclosure, repossession, and wage garnishment.
 Additionally, a creditor of a debt included in the bankruptcy discharge cannot even contact the debtor for repayment after bankruptcy proceedings are finalized.